Symmetry restoration in mean-field approaches: Acknowledgments

 \section{Acknowledgments}

 JD would like to thank Micha{\l} B\k{a}czyk for a collaboration on the doubly-symmetric-potential-well model.
-The work of JD was partly supported by the STFC Grants No.~ST/M006433/1 and No.~ST/P003885/1.
-The work of LMR was partly supported by Spanish MINECO Grant No.~FPA2015-65929 and No.~FIS2015-63770.
-PR acknowledges partial support from the DFG Cluster of Excellence Origin and Structure of the Universe (www.universe-cluster.de).
+The work of JD was partly supported by the STFC Grants No.~ST/M006433/1 and No.~ST/P003885/1 and by the Polish National Science Centre under Contract No.~2018/31/B/ST2/02220.
+The work of LMR was partly supported by Spanish MINECO Grant No. PGC2018-094583-B-I00.
+PR acknowledges partial support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2094 -- 390783311.
 CY wishes to thank his co-authors at Georgia Tech, and especially Uzi Landman, head of the Center for Computational Materials Science.
 The work of CY was supported over the years by the Office of Basic Energy Sciences of the US D.O.E.
-(Grant No. FG05-86ER45234) and currently by the Air Force Office of Scientific Research (USA) (Grant No. FA9550-15-1-0519).
+(Grant No. FG05-86ER45234) and by the Air Force Office of Scientific Research (USA) (Grant No. FA9550-15-1-0519).